Texas AP high school football poll

 |5

-Others receiving votes: Thorndale 5.
-Lovelady 3.
-Collinsville 3.
-Seymour 2.
-Tenaha 1.
-Clarendon 1.
-Iraan 1.
-Joaquin 1.
+Others receiving votes: Thorndale 10.
+Seymour 6.
+Sundown 5.
+Iraan 2.
+Lovelady 1.
+Gladewater Union Grove 1.